What is an Industrial Battery: Definition, Types, Components & Applications

 Voltage

 Voltage is the electrical potential difference between the positive and negative terminals of a battery.
 It dictates how much power the battery can deliver to an electrical circuit.
+Typical voltages for industrial batteries are:

 • 12V: Commonly used in backup power systems and smaller machinery.